Types of Fire Extinguisher and When to Use Them

 Wet Chemical Extinguisher – Yellow/Canary Label

-Wet chemical extinguishers are used for fires involving patrols, diesels, oils, cooking oils and solids.
+Wet chemical extinguishers are used for fires involving cooking oils and solids such as wood, cardboard and paper.
 The extinguisher releases a solution of potassium acetate that sprays a mist over the fire.
 The mist cools the fire and the salt from the potassium reacts with the oil which turns it into soap.
 When putting out a fire make sure you use the entire wet chemical to ensure the fire is out.
 When applying the chemical spray; administer the solution in circular movements over the fire carefully and slowly to avoid any splashes.

 To learn more about Fire Safety, book online onto one of our open Fire Warden or Fire Awareness course dates.
 The course is available in Manchester, Liverpool, Bolton, Watford, Hull, Leeds, Sheffield and Derby.Back to News View Our Courses